About

 Action Canada Team

 Numerous distinguished Canadians have contributed to the development and evolution of the Action Canada Fellowship.
-The program’s excellent reputation and the outstanding calibre of the Action Canada Fellows’ network is, in large measure, thanks to them and their commitment to nurture the nation’s future leadership.
+The program’s excellent reputation and the outstanding caliber of the Action Canada Fellows’ network is, in large measure, thanks to them and their commitment to nurture the nation’s future leadership.
 Many of these individuals are noted in the Friends of Action Canada section (link).
 The current team includes:

 Staff